DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 ##Guidance

+Guidance is available on [learning about users and their needs from Government Digital Services](https://www.gov.uk/service-manual/user-research/start-by-learning-user-needs) including:

 * Understanding what users need
 * Demonstrating compliance with this standard
 * Using data to improve your service

+The [Service Manual](https://www.gov.uk/service-manual) helps teams to create and run great public services.

 ##What should compliance look like